-- To be an outstanding global forum for privacy and data protection authorities. - To disseminate knowledge, and provide practical assistance, to help authorities more effectively to perform their mandate. - To provide leadership at international level in data protection and privacy. - To connect and support efforts at domestic and regional level, and in other international forums, to enable authorities to better protect privacy and data protection.
+- To be an outstanding global forum for privacy and data protection authorities; - To disseminate knowledge, and provide practical assistance, to help authorities to perform their mandate more effectively; - To provide leadership at international level in data protection and privacy; - To connect and support efforts at domestic and regional level, and in other international fora, to enable authorities to better protect privacy and data protection.

 Any authority wishing to host the Conference must submit a written proposal containing sufficient information to enable the Executive Committee to evaluate the proposal and make a recommendation to the Conference.
 Authorities are encouraged to follow this guidance in preparing proposals.
+Proposals should seek to cover all matters listed below.